skyfe79/Awesome/README.md

 - [InfiniteLayout](https://github.com/arnauddorgans/InfiniteLayout) - Horizontal and Vertical infinite scrolling feature for UICollectionView with Paging, NSProxy delegate, Reactive extension, SectionModel & AnimatableSectionModel support
 - [Pulse](https://github.com/kean/Pulse) - Logger and network inspector for Apple platforms
 - [SnackBar.swift](https://github.com/ahmedAlmasri/SnackBar.swift) - SnackBar provide brief feedback about an operation through a message at the bottom of the screen.
 - [surmagic](https://github.com/gurhub/surmagic) - 🚀 Create XCFrameworks with ease!
-A Command Line Tool to create XCFrameworks for multiple platforms at one shot!
+A Command Line Tool to create XCFramework for multiple platforms at one shot!
 The better way to deal with XCFrameworks for iOS, Mac Catalyst, tvOS, macOS, and watchOS.
 - [Gradient-Meshes-with-SceneKit](https://github.com/movingparts-io/Gradient-Meshes-with-SceneKit) - Building Gradient Meshes with SceneKit.
 - [Aiolos](https://github.com/IdeasOnCanvas/Aiolos) - A floating panel for your iOS Apps
 - [PromiseKit](https://github.com/mxcl/PromiseKit) - Promises for Swift & ObjC.